drvinceknight/pfm/book/tools-for-mathematics/06-probability/why/main.md

 ## What is the difference between a docstring and a comment

 In Python it is possible to write statements that are ignored using the `#` symbol.
 This creates something called a "comment".
 For example:

 ```{code-cell} ipython3
 # create a list to represent the tokens in a bag
 bag = ["Red", "Red", "Blue"]
 ```

-A docstring however is something that is "attached" to a function and can be accessed by Python.

-If we rewrite the function to sample the experiment of the tutorial without a docstring but using comments we will have:
+A docstring however is something that is "attached"' to a function and can be accessed by Python.
+If you rewrite the function to sample the experiment of the tutorial without a docstring but using comments you will have:

 ```{code-cell} ipython3
 :tags: [style-check-ignore]